Incel: 2020s

+On December 27, 2021, 47-year-old Lyndon McLeod carried out a shooting spree across Denver and Lakewood, Colorado, murdering five people before being killed by a police officer.
+McLeod's online activities included a history of racist and misogynist posts.
+He also decried what he claimed was the societal suppression of "male honor violence", which he defined as the freedom of men to physically retaliate against perceived disrespect.

-On 21 March 2022, a stabbing took place at Malmö Latin School in Malmö, Sweden, during which 18-year-old Fabian Cederholm stabbed and killed two female teachers with an axe and a knife before disarming himself, calling emergency services and being arrested by first responders.
+On March 21, 2022, a stabbing took place at Malmö Latin School in Malmö, Sweden, during which 18-year-old Fabian Cederholm stabbed and killed two female teachers with an axe and a knife before disarming himself, calling emergency services and being arrested by first responders.
 Cederholm had previously praised Elliot Rodger online.

 On May 6, 2023, 33-year-old self-identified incel Mauricio Martinez Garcia went on a spree shooting in a mall in Allen, Texas.
 Garcia killed eight people and injured at least seven others before he was killed by a police officer.

 On October 4, 2024, 19-year-old Semih Çelik killed Ayşenur Halil and İkbal Uzuner (both women aged 19) during which he threw Uzuner's severed head off the Walls of Constantinople before committing suicide himself. Çelik was in contact with incel groups on Discord, where he received praise for his actions.
 Turkish police began monitoring incel groups in response.
 Following a decision by an Ankara court, Turkey blocked Discord in the aftermath of the murders.

+On April 17, 2025, two people were killed and six others injured, including suspect Phoenix Ikner, in a shooting at Florida State University.
+Ikner reportedly referred to himself as an incel in conversations with ChatGPT.

+On April 26, 2025, 38-year-old Owen Lawrence, armed with a crossbow, attacked two women participating in the Otley Run, a popular Pub crawl in Leeds, West Yorkshire, with the 19-year-old having to undergo surgery for life-threatening injuries.
+Lawrence then fired an airgun into his head, leading to his death two days later.
+Prior to the attack, he had explicitly stated via Facebook that the motive for the attack was misogyny, and had referenced incel ideology and other mass murders (some of whom were incels) in the past.

+On April 15, 2026, 14-year-old İsa Aras Mersinli shot and killed 10 people and wounded 13 at his school in Onikişubat, Turkey before being stabbed to death by two students' father.
+His WhatsApp account's profile picture was a picture of Elliot Rodger.

+On June 22, 2026, 25-year-old Seth Hatfield fired shots outside the headquarters of Aylo, a multinational conglomerate involved in internet pornography, including the pornographic video-sharing website Pornhub, in the Côte-des-Neiges neighborhood of Montreal, Quebec, Canada.
+Hatfield, a responding police officer, and a civilian were killed during the subsequent shootout.
+Hatfield was believed to have written a 104-page manifesto using incel-related rhetoric, in which the author decried feminism, liberalism, and capitalism and suggested targeting the headquarters of pornography companies and other institutions.